 Claudio Carvalho, Rio de Janeiro, Brazil

-The Crazy Babysitter Twins from Planet Terror (2007) can be seen in Warren's Bar during the lap dance sequence.
-They are standing by the door when Butterfly starts crawling on the floor.
+The Crazy Babysitter Twins from Planet Terror (2007) are featured prominently in the shot introducing Warren's Bar, and can be seen again during the lap-dance sequence.
 See more »

 [shouting to Jungle Julia]